vstconsulting/polemarch/doc/gui.rst

 * **type** - type of schedule.
 It can be either "Interval schedule" or "Cron style schedule".

 * **interval schedule / cron style schedule** - value for schedule.

+* **notes** - not required field for some user’s notes, for example, for what purpose this periodic task was created or something like this.

 Section "Adding new argument":